-Allegation #5 in the notice of hearing is supported by paragraphs 6-8, 11-17 and 22.
-The Panel finds that the Member's conduct was clearly relevant to the practice of nursing.
-In failing to meet at least two standards of the profession her conduct was unprofessional as it demonstrated a serious and persistent disregard for her professional obligations.
+Allegation #5 in the Notice of Hearing is supported by paragraphs 4-8, 10-16 and 21 in the Agreed Statement of Facts.
+The Panel finds that the Member's conduct in submitting false benefit claims was clearly relevant to the practice of nursing and was unprofessional as it demonstrated a serious and persistent disregard for her professional obligations as set out in the Professional Standards and the Ethics Standard.
 A nurse is expected to uphold respect, trust and integrity.
-The Member failed to meet these key attributes of the profession when she submitted and financially benefitted from fraudulent benefit claims.
+The Member failed to meet these key attributes of the profession when she submitted and financially benefitted from false benefit claims.

 The Panel also finds that the Member's conduct was dishonourable.
-The Member over a span of five years submitted falsified claims and used the substantial reimbursement she received for non-medical merchandise.
-This demonstrated a clear pattern of dishonesty, deceit and an element of moral failing.
-The Member also knew or ought to have known that her behaviour was unacceptable and fell below the standards of a professional.
+It demonstrated an element of dishonesty and deceit through submitting false claims over a period of seven years and splitting the proceeds of those claims with the "ringleader" of the benefits fraud scheme.
+The Member knew or ought to have known that her conduct was unacceptable and fell below the standards of a professional.